sudheera96/Group-4--Hunt-game/README.md

    Node. js is a platform built on Chrome's JavaScript runtime for easily building fast and scalable network applications.
 Node. js uses an event-driven, non-blocking I/O model    that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.

  * Git-Hub
    GitHub is a Git repository hosting service, but it adds many of its own features.
 While Git is a command line tool, GitHub provides a Web-based graphical interface.
-It also      provides access control and several collaboration features, such as a wikis and basic task management tools for every project.
+It also      provides access control and several collaboration features, such as a wikis and basic task management tools for every project.Also, through git we can keep track of the flow    of work like who commited what.
+Other good feature of the git is to we can select any template for host page.

  * Mongo DB
    MongoDB is a document-oriented NoSQL database used for high volume data storage.
 Instead of using tables and rows as in the traditional relational databases, MongoDB makes      use of collections and documents.